praveens-git-bit/PreDay_Ignite2024/Exercise3.md

 <img src="media/2.png" width="800"/>

-### Task 3.3 : Indexing data in Azure AI Studio, enabling efficient search and retrieval based on user queries.
+### Task 3.3 : Create and configure a Vector Index in Azure AI Studio with Azure AI Search and OpenAI Connections.

 Contoso indexed OneLake data in Azure AI Studio to improve the efficiency of searching and retrieving large datasets, enabling faster, data-driven decision-making across the organization.
 This approach enhances accessibility, scalability, and workflow for data scientists and analysts, while also providing a better user experience and reducing operational costs..
 Let’s see how Eva, the Data Engineer, indexed OneLake data in Azure AI Studio.